 Teenagers have loved to keep their memories in diaries for generations.
 Many teenagers love to keep their memories in a scrapbook.
 They can capture memorabilia of a family outing to the national park with laminated autumn leaves, flyers, tickets, and photos.
 Laminating helps to preserve the leaves, which keeps the scrapbook beautiful.

 Do you like to use a rubber stamp for scrapbooking?
 Why not give your collected autumn leaves a try?
 You paint the leaves with watercolors.
 Then briefly put the leaves on an old newspaper to remove excess color.
 Afterward, press them firmly onto your scrapbook page.
 The delicate veins of the leaf leave a cool impression.
 This way you can also preserve memorabilia from your autumn event.

 You can use this technique to all other types of paper, especially card making.
 A designed leaf motif also looks very pretty on invitations to a children’s birthday party in autumn.
 Another idea is to put the autumn leaf under your sheet of paper and then rub it with a colored pencil or crayon.
 Even young children can enjoy seeing an imprint appear, which, by the way, is especially beautiful on colored paper.
 Then you can use a pencil to trace the outline of the leaf.
 Handicrafts with natural materials and paper is a simple yet fun activity for everyone.

-Did you and your family already make handicrafts with natural materials this autumn or are you still lacking ideas?
+Did you already have craft ideas with natural materials for kids this autumn?
+Or are you still looking for more inspiration?
 Then simply and safely exchange ideas with your family members on FamilyApp.